eudoxia0/eudoxia0.github.io/article/_posts/2026-08-20-our-servants-will-do-that-for-us.md

 de-intellectualization of their field][tasmin], while software engineering is full of narrow-minded, hustle culture-brained, incurious, anti-intellectual hucksters who are overjoyed that they no longer have to read or write another line of code, or think using formal systems at all.
+Why reason at all?
+[Our servants will do that for us][axel].

 What about art?
 Art is the _ne plus ultra_ of meaning, so artists should be safe.
 But every work of art is two things: there's a concrete thing, a text or a